 All financial assets not classified at amortised cost as described above are measured at FVTPL.

-The group's financial assets include cash and cash equivalents and other assets which are measured at amortised cost.
+The Group's financial assets include bank balances and cash and receivables and other assets which are measured at amortised cost.

 Financial assets - Subsequent measurement and gains and losses: